-Identified Risks Strategies of Turning Risks into Opportunities Identified Risks Strategies of Turning Risks into Opportunitie All risks involving management and investment Proactively establish a comprehensive up-, middle- and down-stream integrated supply chain to expand the operation scale and to disperse operation risks via multi-angled management strategies.
-Continue to cultivate in the advanced technology R&D, commit to enhancing product performance so as to widen the gap from the competitors.
-Climate change risks The management is conducted in two major aspects: mitigation.
-Mitigation Promote green products and green production to reduce consumption.
-Promulgate water conservation measures.
-Regulation Strengthen the company's withholding capacity for extreme are different finance (for unchanged) Risks of corporate governance Implement corporate governance policies, stipulate relevant governance guidelines, punishment and appeal systems, facilitate corporate social responsibility to demonstrate SAS' promise and determination in pursuing sustainable operation. conditions (drought, floods, snow storms). • Conduct energy management and enhance energy cons efficiency as a response to increased energy costs (e.g. electricity bills, carbon tax, energy tax).
-Risks for environmental protection • Install the pollutant emission supervision system; devote reduction. • Strength the risk control for turning waste into resources use regenerated raw materials as much as possible.
-Social Aspect Strategies of Turning Risks into Opportunities Identified Risks Strategies of Turning Risks into Opportunities • Other with a with a stable ball and a still a set that a stable ball a stable ball.
-Challenges for relationship maintenance and communication with internal & external stakeholders Strengthen the stakeholders' section on the company website; build a communication channel with our stakeholders so as to understand and respond to issues of concern to all stakeholders.
-Risks for labor health Regarding particularly operation prone to health hazards, special p check-ups are offered to employees that are newly recruited or unc changes.
-Annual special health check-ups are conducted, as well a execution of labor operation environment supervision.
-To strengthen employees' health awareness, we promulgate spora health management and health promotional events in which to sha major illnesses or health allowing our employees access to all-rour
+Tier-1 Liability

+The person in charge of each department or business operation is the risk liability holder for the said operation and should comply with internal guidelines in business operation as the preliminary unit for risks discovery, assessment and control.

+Tier-2 Liability

+The chief of each department is responsible for the risks management of their relevant business, as well as tracking, reviewing whether all operation details are compliant with laws and regulations.

+Tier-3 Liability

+The President Office shall examine the completeness of the risks management mechanism for the company hazards, operation, finance, strategies, legal compliance and contract compliance, while supervising relevant risks for each department.

+Economic Aspect S

+All risks involving Proa management and investment down

+- Proactively establish a comprehensive up-, middle- and down-stream integrated supply chain to expand the operation scale and to disperse operation risks via multi-angled management strategies. - Continue to cultivate in the advanced technology R&D, commit to enhancing product performance so as to widen the gap from the competitors.

+Risks of corporate governance

+Implement corporate governance policies, stipulate relevant governance guidelines, punishment and appeal systems, facilitate corporate social responsibility to demonstrate SAS' promise and determination in pursuing sustainable operation.

+Environmental Aspect

+Climate change risks

+The management is conducted in two major aspects: mitigation and regulation.

+Mitigation

+- Promote green products and green production to reduce energy consumption. - Promulgate water conservation measures.

+Regulation

+- Strengthen the company's withholding capacity for extreme climate conditions (drought, floods, snow storms). - Conduct energy management and enhance energy consumption efficiency as a response to increased energy costs (e.g. rising electricity bills, carbon tax, energy tax).

+Risks for environmental protection

+- Install the pollutant emission supervision system; devote to pollutant reduction. - Strength the risk control for turning waste into resources and reuse; use regenerated raw materials as much as possible.

+Social Aspec

+Challenges for relationship maintenance and communication with internal & external stakeholders

+Strengthen the stakeholders' section on the company website; build a communication channel with our stakeholders so as to understand and respond to issues of concern to all stakeholders.

+Risks for occupational safety and hygiene

+- Conduct hazard identification and risks assessment, plus risk reduction measures; stipulate relevant management procedures and handling guidelines; implement emergency response drills on a regular basis. - The company conducts regular safety & hygiene education and training to prevent occupational hazards and protect labor safety and hygiene.

+Risks for labor health

+- Regarding particularly operation prone to health hazards, special physical check-ups are offered to employees that are newly recruited or undergo job changes.
+Annual special health check-ups are conducted, as well as the execution of labor operation environment supervision. - To strengthen employees' health awareness, we promulgate sporadic employee health management and health promotional events in which to share info on major illnesses or health allowing our employees access to all-round health info.

+Risks for labor-management relationships

+- Labor-management communication: Our company values the rights and interests of our employees.
+Prior to major changes in policies, notification is given to impacted employees via labor-management meetings, electronic newsletters or HR announcement, so as to ensure the employees' rights and - Interviews with new recruits: With interviews, we can more directly understand how the employees are getting on in the company, shorten the time it takes for new recruits to get used to the work, and reduce labor-related risks. - Employee complaints channel: Install designated personnel for handling employee opinions, handle problems raised by employees in a timely manner, reduce labor-management conflicts.